CMakeToolchain

 tc.cache_variables["var"] = "23"

-The booleans assigned to a cache_variable will be translated to ON
+The booleans assigned to a cache_variable will be translated to ON and OFF symbols in CMake.

 Generators

-is intended to run with the CMakeDeps
+The CMakeToolchain is intended to run with the CMakeDeps dependencies generator.
+Please do not use other

-CMake legacy generators (like cmake
+CMake legacy generators (like cmake, or cmake_paths) with it.

 Using a custom toolchain file